alyakamran/voting-dApp/README.md

 ## Frontend Setup:

 1. **Create Frontend (HTML, CSS, JavaScript):**
-   - Create an `index.html` file for your frontend.
+   - Create an `index.html` file for the frontend which includes sections for  candidate information, voting, results, and admin actions

 2. **Install Web3 and Metamask:**
    - Install Web3 and Metamask: